When I turned 60 and decided that I want to live at least 40 more years, I started my 100th Year Project, not knowing how it would change my life.

 I know that if I don’t keep up my exercise, I might not like how 85 feels.
 I’ve discovered that learning something new every day may be the secret to happier long life.

 Have you heard of The 100-Year Life: Living and Working in an Age of Longevity by Lynda Gratton and Andrew Scott?

 The authors ask us to think about what our 70- or 80- or 100-year-old selves would think of us.
 “Can you be sure that the decisions you are making now will stand up to the scrutiny of your future self?”

-So I made a cup of tea and sat down with my 81-year-old self for a chat.
+So, after reading the book, I made a cup of tea and sat down with my 81-year-old self for a chat.
 She’s happy I’ve started playing the piano again and tickled I’m strength training twice a week.

 She’s not crazy about the extra glass of red wine I have most days.
 But she approves of the fruit I eat for dessert now instead of my beloved espresso chocolate chip frozen yogurt, reserved just for special occasions.